Anne's House of Dreams: Plot summary

 The book begins with Anne and Gilbert's wedding, which takes place in the Green Gables orchard.
 After the wedding, they move to their first home together, which Anne calls their "house of dreams".
 Gilbert finds them a small house on the seashore at Four Winds Point, an area near the village of Glen St. Mary, where he is to take over his uncle's medical practice.

 In Four Winds, Anne and Gilbert meet many interesting people, such as Captain Jim, a former sailor who is now the keeper of the lighthouse, and Miss Cornelia Bryant, an unmarried woman in her 40s who lives alone in an emerald-green house and deems the Blythes part of "the race that knows Joseph".
-Anne also meets her new neighbour, Leslie Moore, who lost her beloved brother and her father, and then was forced by her mother to marry the mean-spirited and unscrupulous Dick Moore at age 16.
+Anne also meets her new neighbour, Leslie Moore, who lost her beloved brother at the age of 12 and her father at 14, and then was forced by her mother to marry the mean-spirited and unscrupulous Dick Moore at 16.
 She felt free for a year or so after Dick disappeared on a sea voyage, but Captain Jim happened upon him in Cuba and brought him home, amnesiac, brain-damaged and generally helpless, and now dependent on Leslie like a "big baby".
-Leslie becomes friends with Anne, but is sometimes bitter towards her because she is so happy and free, when Leslie can never have what Anne does.
+Leslie becomes friends with Anne, but is sometimes bitter towards her because she is so happy and free, when Leslie can never have that.

-Anne's former guardian Marilla visits her occasionally and still plays an important role in her life.
+Anne's former guardian Marilla Cuthbert visits her occasionally and still plays an important role in her life.
 Marilla is present when Anne gives birth to her first child, Joyce, who dies shortly after birth (as Montgomery's second son did).
 After the baby's death, Anne and Leslie become closer as Leslie feels that Anne now understands tragedy and pain—as Leslie puts it, her happiness, although still great, is no longer perfect, so there is less of a gulf between them.

 Later in the story, Leslie rents a room in her house to a writer named Owen Ford, who is the grandson of the former owners of Anne's House of Dreams, the Selwyns.
 Owen, who is looking to write the Great Canadian Novel, finds the inspiration he was looking for in Captain Jim's shipboard diary, and transforms it into "The Life-Book of Captain Jim".
 While Owen is finishing the novel, he and Leslie independently realize they have feelings for each other, but both know they cannot do anything about them.
 Owen leaves the Island and Leslie is even more miserable being trapped in her marriage to Dick.